The Wicker Man: Reception

+Critical reception

 David McGillivray of The Monthly Film Bulletin praised the film as "an immensely enjoyable piece of hokum, thoroughly well researched, performed and directed."
 Variety wrote that Anthony Shaffer's screenplay "for sheer imagination and near-terror, has seldom been equalled."
 Kevin Thomas of the Los Angeles Times called it "a witty work of the macabre" with "the splendid performances typical of British films."
 Janet Maslin of The New York Times was more negative, calling it "handsomely photographed" with "good performances," but "something of a howl" even though "it seems to have been made in all seriousness."

 The Wicker Man initially had moderate success and won the Golden Licorn for Best Film at the 1974 Paris International Festival of Fantastic and Science-Fiction Film, but largely slipped into obscurity.
-In 1977 the American film magazine Cinefantastique devoted a commemorative issue to the film, asserting that the film is "the Citizen Kane of horror movies" – an oft-quoted phrase attributed to this issue.
+In 1977, the American film magazine Cinefantastique devoted a commemorative issue to the film, asserting that the film is "the Citizen Kane of horror movies" — an oft-quoted phrase attributed to this issue.

 Decades after its release, the film still receives positive reviews from critics and is considered one of the best films of 1973.
-At the film review aggregator Rotten Tomatoes, The Wicker Man holds an 88% "Fresh" rating based on 57 reviews, with a weighted average score of 7.7/10 and the site's consensus: "This intelligent horror film is subtle in its thrills and chills, with an ending that is both shocking and truly memorable".

 In 2008, The Wicker Man was ranked by Empire at No. 485 of The 500 Greatest Movies of All Time.
 Christopher Lee considered The Wicker Man his best film.
 Similarly, Edward Woodward said that The Wicker Man was one of his favourite films and that the character of Howie was the best part he ever played.
-In addition to Lee's admiration of the final shot of the film (of the collapsing Wicker man), Woodward said that it is the best final shot of any film ever made.
+In addition to Lee's admiration of the final shot of the film (of the collapsing wicker man), Woodward said that it is the best final shot of any film ever made.
 In 2010 The Guardian newspaper ranked it as No 4 in its "25 best horror films of all time" listings.

 In his 2010 BBC documentary series A History of Horror, writer and actor Mark Gatiss referred to the film as a prime example of a short-lived subgenre he called "folk horror", grouping it with 1968's Witchfinder General and 1971's The Blood on Satan's Claw.
-In 2003, the Crichton Campus of the University of Glasgow in Dumfries, Dumfries and Galloway hosted a three-day conference on The Wicker Man.
-The conference led to two collections of articles about the film.
+In 2003, the Crichton Campus of the University of Glasgow in Dumfries hosted a three-day conference on The Wicker Man, which resulted in the publication of two collections of papers about the film.
 In 2004, The Wicker Man ranked No, 45 on Bravo's 100 Scariest Movie Moments.